the following is the complete fourth chapter of

 Fairfax Cone, one of the great men of advertising, said his craft was nothing more than "what you do when you can’t go see somebody."
 This simple distinction draws a perfect line between TV and the Web.
 TV is the best medium ever created for advertising.
 The Web is the best medium ever created for sales.
 The Web, like the telephone, is a way you can go see somebody, a way to talk with them, show your wares, answer their questions, offer referrals, and make it easy for them to buy whatever they want.
 Why get someone to look at an ad on the Web when, with exactly the same amount of wrist power, you can get them into your electronic storefront itself?

 Sure, you can advertise on the Web, and many Internet companies say advertising is how they are going to make their money.
+The modern invention of scientists in the field of medicine, gave us a drug that fights erectile dysfunction (ED) in the intercountry.
+You can buy viagra online at a trusted Canadian online pharmacy.
 And the sum of advertising on the Web keeps going up.
 Why not?
 Just liquidate a few percent of those moon-high stock valuations and buy a few billion dollars more Web advertising.
 Forrester Research reports that "despite cries that online ads don’t work, spending for Internet advertising will continue to grow at a furious pace."
 They say spending will explode from $2.8 billion in 1999 to $33 billion in 2004.

 But Web advertising is already an inside joke.
 Most of the banner ads you see at the tops of pages are trades and sponsorships, not paid advertising.
 And everybody knows that having your page turn up in the top ten results when someone goes hunting at a major search site is far more effective than buying ads on Web sites.
 (This, predictably, has sparked the buying of ads on search sites.)